evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-More-on-Commands.md.txt

     Get What?
     [smaug, fluffy, YourName, ...]

-We just made a new `get`-command that tells us everything we could pick up (well, we can't pick up ourselves, so there's some room for improvement there).
+We just made a new `get`-command that tells us everything we could pick up (well, we can't pick up ourselves, so there's some room for improvement there ...).

 ## Summary

 In this lesson we got into some more advanced string formatting - many of those tricks will help you a lot in the future!
 We also made a functional sword.
 Finally we got into how to add to, extend and replace a default command on ourselves.
+Knowing to add commands is a big part of making a game!

+We have been beating on poor Smaug for too long.
+Next we'll create more things to play around with.